bbarakaci/fixto/README.md

 Native sticky will perform very well as all the work is done by the browser.
 Without native sticky you will notice delayed response and undesired effects on IOS as all the javascript execuion is halted on scroll.
 Setting `-webkit-transform: translate(0)` to parent container will eliminate undesired effect, delayed response will remain.

+### mindBottomPadding (Boolean)
+Allows for scrolling through the parent's bottom padding.
+Defaults to `true`, making fixed element stop when parent's bottom padding is reached.
+Won't work with native "sticky" implementation.

 ## Public Methods

 Following methods can be called directly on the instance or with jQuery.